-Furthermore, the current economic climate related to the COVID 19 pandemic has introduced job loss and subsequent loss of health insurance, as well as an increase in financial hardship.
-Both a lack of insurance and an increase in financial instability contribute to an increase in the Medicaid population within Denver and surrounding counties and the Presbyterian St. Luke's catchment area.
+The current economic climate related to the COVID 19 pandemic has introduced job loss and subsequent loss of health insurance as well as increasing financial hardship, both of which can be expected to contribute to increases in the Medicaid population within Douglas County and the Sky Ridge Medical Center catchment area.

-- 5. Please identify the evidence base (academic, professional or otherwise) related to this intervention's use among the target population by selecting one of the following options: - (1) Randomized Control Trial (RCT) level evidence - (2) Best practice supported by less than RCT evidence - (3) Emerging practice - (4) No evidence
+- 5. Please identify the evidence base (academic, professional or otherwise) related to this intervention's use among the target population by selecting one of the following options: - (1) Randomized Control Trial (RCT) level evidence - (2) Best practice supported by less than RCT evidence - (3) Emerging practice - (4) No evidence and statewide quality measures identified in Question 6 in the Hospital Application.
+Please submit the response in narrative form and provide links to any reference documentation (data, citations, etc.).

 If you selected option 1, 2 or 3 above, please use the space below to summarize the evidence base (academic, professional or otherwise) related to this intervention's use among the target population.
-The response should address the intervention's ability to impact the selected local and statewide quality measures identified in Question 6 in the Hospital Application.
-Please submit the response in narrative form and provide links to any reference documentation (data, citations, etc.).
+The response should address the intervention's ability to impact the selected local